meera1hahn/TaskToBLN/README.md

 wget http://nlp.stanford.edu/software/stanford-english-corenlp-2016-10-31-models.jar
 ```
 Then you need to change line 4 and 5 of extract_queries.py to refect the path to where you downloaded the jars

+## Run

+simply run the extract_queries.py and send the sentence as a command line argument